jplusplus/detective.io/docs/opensource.rst

 ===========

 Detective.io is a softwrare under `LGPLv3 <https://github.com/jplusplus/detective.io/blob/documentation/LICENSE>`_.
-We also use a lot of free software and librairies, here is a non-exhaustive list:
+We also use a lot of free softwares and librairies, here is a non-exhaustive list:

 Python modules
 --------------